VDA5050/VDA5050/VDA5050_EN.md

 - Localization
 - Navigation along associated routes (guided or autonomous)
 - Execution of actions
-- Continuous transmission of mobile robot status
+- Continuous transmission of its status

 In addition, the integrator shall take into account the following when configuring the overall system (incomplete list):